harish-AK/python/README.md

 searching algorithms - linear and binary search algorithms.

 Sorting algorithms-
 1.Bubble sort

 2. Selection sort - repeatedly find the small element and sort those in order.

-  4. Insertion sort - compare 1st 2 elements then sort it, then 2nd and 3rd element are compared to sort and so on.
-Solved problems in loops, list from W3resource.
+3. Insertion sort - compare 1st 2 elements then sort it, then 2nd and 3rd element are compared to sort and so on.
+Solved problems in loops and list from W3resource.